 Full Renovation and Expansion of Columbus Convention Center

-- LEED certification (Leadership in Energy & Environment Design)
+- Gaining LEED certification (Leadership in Energy & Environment Design).

 - A new large, two-level open atrium entrance on the north end with beautiful natural light features and elegant tile.
-This more prominent entrance at Goodale Boulevard and North High Street will better connect the convention center and the vibrant Short North Arts District.
-It also will be used for pre-function space.
+This more prominent entrance at Goodale and North High Streets will be available for use as pre-function space and will better connect the convention center and the vibrant Short North Arts District just beyond its doors.

 Additional First-Class Upgrades include:

 - Enhancing internet capabilities to allow for use by 20,000 users simultaneously in meeting rooms and exhibit halls.
 All public spaces now offer free Wi-Fi.